-Traditionally companies split between performance and brand marketing teams.
-These teams usually work independently from one another with little knowledge, or even understanding, of what exactly happens in the other camp.
-But digital advertising is changing at a fast pace and businesses and organizations should change with it.
+Traditionally, companies are split between performance and brand marketing teams.
+These teams usually work independently from one another with little knowledge — or even understanding — of what exactly happens in the other camp.
+But digital advertising is changing at a fast pace, and businesses and organizations will need to change with it.

-Everything around us is a brand — our clothes, our phones, the car we drive, the food we eat.
-In the era of social media, even people became brands.
+Everything around us is a brand — our clothes, our phones, the cars we drive, the food we eat.
+In the era of the social media influencer, even people became brands.

-It’s not easy to define what a brand is but to avoid over-complications, let’s simply say that it’s about how people describe and feel about a company.
-This means that brand is about emotions and perceptions.
+It’s not easy to define what a brand is — but to avoid over-complications, let’s simply say that it’s about how people feel about and describe a company.
+This means that brands are about consumers' emotions and perceptions.

-That’s right, performance marketing is also a part of brand, although it has little to do with emotions and lives on the other side of the marketing spectrum.
+However, performance marketing also makes up part of a brand — although it has little to do with emotions and lives on the other side of the marketing spectrum.

 How Is Performance Marketing Changing?